 On the 31st of July 1794, the Lodge of Apollo at Alcester was constituted in due form in the prefence of 121 brethren.
-At ten in the morning, a procession was made to the church, where a fermon was preached before the lodge by the rev. brother Green.
+At ten in the morning, a procession was made to the church, where a fermon was preached before the lodge by the revbrother Green.
 After which the brethren returned to the Hall, when the ceremonies of consecration and dedication took place, according to ancient usage.

-The Prince of Wales's marriage with Princess Caroline of Brunswick having taken place on the 8th of April 1795, the Grand Lodge on the 15th unanimously voted the following Address to his royal highness on the occasion:
+The Prince of Wales's marriage with Princess-Caroline of Brunswick having taken place on the 8th of April 1795, the Grand Lodge on the 15th of that month unanimously voted the following Address to his highness on the occasion:

-To bis Royal Highness the PRINCE of WALES, Grand Master of the most Ancient and Honourable Society of Free and Accepted Masons under the Constitution of England.
+To his Royal Highress the PRINCE of WALES, Grand Master of the mest Ancient and Honourable tociety of Free and Accepted Masons under the Constitution of England.